Career Guide

 The path to becoming a Nevada game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + 2 years college or experience), and a clean background for Nevada.
+- Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + 2 years college or experience, and a clean record are the entry bar in Nevada.

-2. Complete education or qualifying experience — High school diploma + 2 years college or experience.
+- Satisfy the education or experience requirement — High school diploma + 2 years college or experience.

-3. Apply and pass the entrance exams — Nevada Department of Wildlife administers a written exam, physical agility test, oral interview, and background investigation.
+- Submit your application and clear the exam battery — The Nevada Department of Wildlife, Law Enforcement Division stages a written test, physical agility assessment, oral board, and background investigation.

-4. Graduate from the academy — Complete the Nevada Peace Officers Standards and Training (POST) Academy program.
+- Earn your academy diploma — Finish the Nevada Peace Officers Standards and Training (POST) Academy program.

 For the full nationwide walkthrough, see our how to become a game warden guide.